williamgibb/pyFuckery/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-pyFuckery could always use more documentation, whether as part of the official pyFuckery docs, in docstrings, or even on the web in blog posts, articles, and such.
+fuckery could always use more documentation, whether as part of the official fuckery docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback